dkomo2/ScholarshipConnect/README.md

 5. If you change code, rebuild the project you changed, then run `docker-compose up --build` or `docker-compose up -d --build` to rebuild the respective docker image

 ##Frontend Features
 Frontend is simple for now.
-Just executes a `GET /scholarships` call to the backend and displays the Scholarships in the backend.
+Just executes a `GET /scholarships` call to the backend and displays the Scholarships it retrieved from the backend.

-Backend has much more functionality.
+Backend has much more functionality, like searching based on fields like `myGpa` or `mySchoolRank`.
+Read the Backend REST Calls section for more information.

 ##Backend REST Calls